Garbaz/rpnfl/ideas.md

 v | x y z C => (...x...y...z...)
 ```

-For this to be executed, we have to simply check that `x` is a `C` construct and unravel it.
-If `x` is of type `C`, this can be directly ensured at compile time.
-However, if `x` is of a module type `M` containing `C`, information has to be retained at runtime with which constructor in `M` `x` has been constructed with.
+For this to be executed, we have to simply check that `v` is a `C` construct and unravel it.
+If `v` is of type `C`, this can be directly ensured at compile time.
+However, if `v` is of a module type `M` containing `C`, information has to be retained at runtime with which constructor in `M` `v` has been constructed with.

 For more complex hierarchical patterns, this process simply has to be repeated recursively.
 If e.g. `x` is not a variable, but `p q D`: